LordMisfit/DV-DS-CompatPacks6/README.md

 - Includes compatiability patches and PK3 files for the following wads/etc. Though keep in mind some of these are currently incomplete.
 	- Happy Time Circus [666] (loaded as a subfolder)
 	- Happy Time Circus 2 (loaded as a subfolder)
-	- "Doom Upstart Mapping Project: Episode 1" aka "DUMP" (loaded as a subfolder)
-	- "Doom Upstart Mapping Project: Episode 2" aka "DUMP-2" (loaded as a PK3 file)
-	- "Doom Upstart Mapping Project: Episode 3" aka "DUMP-3" (loaded as a subfolder)
-	- Epic (loaded as a WAD file)
-	- Epic 2 (loaded as a WAD file)
 	- Hell Ground (loaded as a subfolder)
 	- Strange Aeons (loaded as a subfolder)
 	- Unloved (loaded as a subfolder)